pippim/pippim.github.io/programs/mserve.md

 This screenshot shows the *Pulse Audio Volume Control* "Recording" Tab.

-Notice the thick progress bar at the bottom show no sound being recorded.
+Notice the thick progress bar at the bottom indicates no sound is being recorded.
 That is because it is listening to the wrong stream: "Monitor of GM204 High Definition Audio Controller Digital Stereo (HDMI)".
 This stream is for the 50" Sony TV connected to Nvidia 970M card.